10 Most Comfortable Headphones – Over & On-Ear Models For Happy Ears

-Since they’re so big and quite heavy you won’t be able to “move around” or even less, do any sports activity with them.
+Since they’re so big and quite heavy, you won’t be able to “move around” or even less, do any sports activity with them.
 These are meant to be enjoyed at home relaxing on a nice sofa.

 The sound quality is superb as well.
-A balanced sound signature with rich treble and bass, lots of details and neutral tones.
-These aren’t basshead headphones though.
+A balanced sound signature with rich treble and bass, lots of details, and neutral tones.
+These aren’t basshead headphones, though.

 The over-ear velour ear pads are super comfortable and replaceable as well.
-Built quality is solid as well, as you’d expect from Sennheiser.
+You can find a replacement part online.
+Built quality is solid too, as you’d expect from Sennheiser.

 For one of the best home listening over-ear headphones, Sennheiser HD 599 are a great pick.